ClinicalTrialsTeam/ctfrontier/cdk/README.md

 After following the above setup instructions, you should be able to run the command `ctf` and see a list of the available commands.
 For example:

 	Usage: ctf [OPTIONS] COMMAND [ARGS]...

 	Options:
 	--help  Show this message and exit.

 	Commands:
-	  config-edit   Edit the current config
-	  config-show   Show the current config
+	config
+	docker
+	function
+	stack

+Each group of commands has subcommands.
+For example `ctf stack`:

+	Usage: ctf stack [OPTIONS] COMMAND [ARGS]...

+	Options:
+	--help  Show this message and exit.

+	Commands:
-	  stack-create  Create a new CloudFormation stack
+	create  Create a new CloudFormation stack
-	  stack-delete  Delete the CloudFormation stack
+	delete  Delete the CloudFormation stack
-	  stack-diff    Compares the specified stack with the deployed stack stack-list    Lists the stacks in the app stack-synth   Synthesize and print CloudFormation template
+	diff    Compares the specified stack with the deployed stack list    Lists the stacks in the app synth   Synthesize and print CloudFormation template
-	  stack-update  Update the existing CloudFormation stack
+	update  Update the existing CloudFormation stack

 ### Create a new Stack